Medically reviewed by Drugs.com. Last updated on Dec 17, 2020.

 - Time of year.
-Although strep throat can occur anytime, it tends to circulate in late fall and early spring.
+Although strep throat can occur anytime, it tends to circulate in winter and early spring.
 Strep bacteria flourish wherever groups of people are in close contact.

-Although strep throat isn't dangerous, it can lead to serious complications.
+Strep throat can lead to serious complications.
 Antibiotic treatment reduces the risk.

 Spread of infection

 Strep infection may lead to inflammatory illnesses, including:

 - Scarlet fever, a streptococcal infection characterized by a prominent rash